BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ##Scheduling and Performance Prediction for Heterogeneous Architectures

 Predicting the performance of a particular application on a given device is challenging due to complex interactions between the computational requirements of the code and the capabilities of the target device.
-Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@yildirim2012single].
+Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation.
+Fowers et al. [@fowers2013performance] investigated show how problem size and optimizations and algorithm implementations affect energy performance on a range of accelerators.
+They use 1D convolutions as the area of study and found the FPGA was the most energy efficient option for large signal and small kernel sizes, GPUs achieved a comparable performance for larger kernels and the CPU implementation was fastest when signal and kernel sizes were small where accelerator devices could not amortize high bus-transfer costs.
+The GPU had the largest variation in energy efficiency in the time-domain tests and shows it can be an inefficient candidate if given smaller problem sizes and the characteristics of the kernel are ill-suited.
-Thus accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment.
+The large range of inputs and the equally variable performance indicates that accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment, and the associated potential energy savings are large.

 Lyerly [@lyerly2014automatic] execute a subset of applications from OpenDwarfs to demonstrate that not one accelerator has the fastest execution time for all benchmarks.
 This contribution focuses on developing a scheduler to delegate the most appropriate accelerator for a given program.